PurpleKingdomGames/roguelike-starterkit-docs/README.md

-# Ultraviolet Docs
+# Roguelike Starter-kit Docs

-This repository is meant to act as 'living documentation' for Ultraviolet, a Scala 3 to GLSL transpiler.
-Small, simple, reference examples of how to use Ultraviolet, and perhaps a few larger demos too.
+This repository is meant to act as 'living documentation' for the Roguelike Starter-kit, an [Indigo](https://indigoengine.io/) extension that provides terminal-style rendering and tools for making traditional Roguelike's in Indigo.

-No example is too small, no library feature unworthy of a demo.
-If you think something is missing, please feel free to contribute.

 ## Building the examples and documentation